sib-swiss/NGS-introduction-training/docs/group_work.md

 * How many duplicates were in the different samples (hint: use `samtools flagstat`)?
 Why is it important to remove them for variant analysis?
 * Why did you add read groups to the bam files?
 Where is this information added in the bam file?
 * Are there variants that look spurious?
 What could be the cause of that?
 What information in the vcf can you use to evaluate variant quality?
 * There are two high quality variants in `chr20:10,026,397-10,026,638`.
 What are the genotypes of the three samples according to freebayes?
 Is this according to what you see in the alignments?
 If the alternative alleles are present in the same individual, are they in phase or in repulsion?
+Note: you can also load vcf files in IGV.

 ### Hints